GeoNode/documentation/intermediate/backup/index.rst

 Settings
 --------

-Accordingly to the admin needs, the file ``settings.ini`` must be tuned up a bit before running a backup / restore.
+Accordingly to the admin needs, the file ``settings.ini`` must be ceated / tuned up a bit before running a backup or restore.

-It can be found at ``geonode/br/management/commands/settings.ini`` and by default it contains the following properties:
+The default file can be found at``geonode/br/management/commands/settings.ini`` and it contains the following properties:

 .. code-block:: ini